 After this crossing point, your body starts to generate lactic acid which is further broken down into a compound called lactate.
 Lactate accumulation in the muscles serves as a temporary source of energy.
 It delays fatigue and keeps you going a little bit longer.
 But not much.

-For well trained runners LT typically occurs at 90% of maximum heart rate.
+For well trained runners LT typically occurs at around 90% of their maximum heart rate.
 For average runners, the value is well below this figure.

 So with the science lesson out of the way, it becomes a bit clearer what LT actually represents.
-Its essentially the highest workload at which the body is able to achieve a steady-state condition.
+It’s essentially the highest workload at which the body is able to achieve a steady-state condition.
 Or the highest performance intensity that can be tolerated for relatively long periods of exercise.
-Go over your LT and your body will be unable to remove lactic acid and re-use it quickly enough.
+Go over your LT for a while and your body will be unable to remove lactic acid and re-use it quickly enough.
 You’ll start to slow down.

 This also helps to explain the difference between aerobic and anaerobic training.
 The first is exercise that can be performed at a sustained rate for long periods and that uses oxygen for energy production.
 The second can only be done in short bursts as it causes you to be quickly out of breath.
 Its good to do both types of workouts as each has its own health and performance benefits.